viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 ![](pictures/microblaze_added.png)

+At this point, Vivado 2024.1 shows "Run Block Automation" again (Vivado 2023.1 doesn't do that).
+Click on it.
+You will see a proposal to convert MicroBlaze to [MicroBlaze V](https://www.xilinx.com/products/design-tools/microblaze-v.html), i.e., a version of MicroBlaze using the open [RISC-V](https://riscv.org/about/) instruction set.
+We do not want to do it in this tutorial.
+Select Keep Classic MicroBlaze and then click OK.

-Let's do a fine-tuning of the MicroBlaze configuration before we continue.
+Let's fine-tune the MicroBlaze configuration before we continue.

 The performance of the app running on MicroBlaze is totally dependent on the amount of instruction and data cache you can provide to the processor.
 Make it as big as possible.
 The cache in FPGA's local memory is tremendously faster than the DDR3 RAM.